s12f/tlads/simplified-fast-paxos/readme.md

 This project simplifies the origin Fast Paxos to make it more easily and practically to implement:

-1. Remove the Empty value
+1. Remove the *any* value
-2. Clients can't issue value to acceptors directly
+2. Clients can't issue values to acceptors directly
 3. Clients always send requests to proposers
 4. Ballot 0 is the only fast round, all other ballots are classic round